Gabya06/mueller/README.md

 ## Data Exploration & Visualization
 Now that the data is cleaned, we can move on to some visualization... what words appear the most?
-Not surprisignly, it looks like "president", "Russia", "Trump", "campaign" appear most frequently.
+Not surprisignly, "president", "Russia", "Trump", "campaign", "investigation" appear very frequently in the report:

 ![top20_barchart_2](/images/top20_barchart_2.png)

 ### WordClouds

-Creating wordclouds is quite simple, using the wordcloud library:
+A pretty neat way of visualizing words is by creating wordclouds, which is quite straightforward and simple using the wordcloud library:

 ```python
 # put words and frequencies in a dataframe